Yarımburgaz train disaster: Investigation and trial

 On 26 March 1959 the First Criminal Court in Istanbul found the signalmen Cahit Fırat 60% and Baki İnözü 40% of guilty, and sentenced them to three years and two-and-half-years in prison respectively.
 In addition, they were punished to fines of 2,250 ₺ and 2,000 ₺ respectively.
 The court ruled further that the TCDD pay compensation to the injured and relatives of the dead.

 Legacy

-The steam locomotive number 45501, which was involved in the deadliest train accident in Turkey, is exhibited at the outdoor Çamlık Railway Museum in Çamlık village of Selçuk district, Izmir Province.
+The steam locomotive number 45501, which was involved in the deadliest train accident in Turkey, is exhibited at the outdoor Çamlık Railway Museum in Çamlık village of Selçuk district, İzmir Province.